Mumbai: Single mom takes on builder, society over redevelopment

-The Borivli resident claims that her residential society and a local builder are redeveloping her apartment building without her consent; in a counter allegation, the builder says the complainant has ulterior motives
+Borivli resident claims that her residential society and a local builder are redeveloping her building without her consent; builder alleges complainant has ulterior motives

 In what sounds like one of Mumbai’s building redevelopment nightmares, a Borivli resident yesterday filed an FIR against society members and a local builder, alleging that they were tearing down her apartment building without her consent.
 While the woman claims that she is opposed to the terms of the redevelopment, the builder alleged her complaint was based on ulterior motives.

 Amishi Honawar said the building, Jessica Apartments, was forty years old and in good condition.
 She said it did not need to be redeveloped

 As a single mother, Amishi Honawar lived with her college-going son at their flat in the Jessica Apartment Cooperative Housing Society, situated at Dr Karande Marg, Borivli (West).
 Honawar, who is an air hostess with an international carrier, said the issue began in April 2014, when the society began the paperwork for redevelopment of the building.